Baibhab-Adhikari/BlackJack-in-Python/Readme.md

 Follow the on-screen instructions to play the game.
 You'll be prompted to make bets, hit or stand during your turn, and the game will determine the winner.

-## Test

-This project includes unit tests for the classes and functions.
-To run the tests, run the test.py script

 ## License